Nolan Gorman Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.79 team ERA that ranks third among all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.84).

-- The Braves give up the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to surrender 145 home runs (1.1 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.